 After consideration it has been decided that with effect from January 2007 statistics we will no longer be publishing tables 6 1 to 6 3 (monthly) & 1 9 1 to 1 9 3 (Annual) - International and Domestic Charter Operations.
 Due to the introduction of simplified airline reporting, we no longer hold the relevant information to accurately convey what was intended - details concerning 'holiday type travellers'.
-If you wish to view information on charter services please refer to tables 5 1 to 5 4 or with effect from April 2016 data series 05 tables (monthly) 18 1 to 1 8 4 or 11.1 and 11.2 with effect from April 2016 (Annual).
+If you wish to view information on charter services please refer to tables 5 1 to 5 4 (monthly) 18 1 to 1 8 4 (Annual).